After account hacks, Twitch streamers take security into their own hands – TechCrunch

 The researchers found attackers would run massive lists of stolen credentials against Twitch’s login systems using widely available automation tools.
 With no discernible system to prevent automated logins, the attackers can hack into Twitch accounts at speed.
 Once logged in, the attackers then change the password to gain persistent access to the account.
 Even if they’re caught, some users are claiming a turnaround time of four weeks for Twitch support to get their accounts back.

-On the accounts with a stored stored payment card — or an associated Amazon Prime membership — the attackers follow streaming channels run by the attackers or pay for for a small fee, which Twitch takes a cut.
+On the accounts with a stored payment card — or an associated Amazon Prime membership — the attackers follow streaming channels they run or pay a small fee to access, of which Twitch takes a cut.
 Twitch also has its own virtual currency — bits — to help streamers solicit donations, which can be abused by the attackers to funnel funds into their coffers.

 When the attacker’s streaming account hits the payout limit, the attacker cashes out.